OPEN TO ALL MEMBER RESOURCES

 Mitigate Racial Bias in Retail Charter

-Initiated by Open to All and Sephora in 2022, the Mitigate Racial Bias in Retail Charter aims to bring retailers together to implement tactics and actions that can mitigate racial biases from the shopper experience and create more welcoming retail environments for all.
-In 2021, Sephora commissioned a first-of-its-kind study on the state of racial bias in the retail sector broadly.
-Covering all major retail categories and collecting input from thousands of U.S. consumers and retail employees, the study provided a research-driven understanding of how the retail industry can become more inclusive.
-With findings that apply to all retailers, Open to All and Sephora invited retail leaders to use these learnings as a starting point for future collaboration, continued learning, and collective impact across the retail sector.
+In 2021, Sephora commissioned a first-of-its-kind study that captured the scope and effects of racial bias in the retail sector.
+The study covered all major retail categories and gathered input from thousands of U.S. consumers and retail employees, ultimately providing an understanding of how the retail industry can better welcome all people.
+With findings that apply to all retailers, Open to All and Sephora invited retail leaders to use these insights as a starting point for collaboration, learning, and collective, systematic change across the retail sector.

 As retailers, we recognize that racially biased and unfair treatment exists broadly in our society and that it impacts everyone’s shopping experience.
 We believe the retail industry should have a zero-tolerance policy and denounce any unfair treatment of customers.
 Please join us in signing this Charter and commit to: